Heat Rash (Miliaria) – Causes and Management

 How do you classify Heat rash?

-There are several types of Heat rash divided according to severity and how the rash looks.
+There are several types of Heat rash divided according to the severity and how the rash looks.

 This form of heat rash is very mild.
 Sweat ducts are blocked from above, closer to the skin surface.
 There are tiny fluid-filled blisters and bumps.
 The fluid inside is clear.
 Itching can occur but not so intense.
 The rash is mild and when scratched these blisters can break.